VicidominiLab/BrightEyes-FFS/Readme.md

 * Storing and loading FCS/FFS analysis sessions, as used in the GUI

+The pch module contains libraries for:

+* Calculating photon counting histograms
+* Fitting PCH's

-The dataio module contains libraries for:
+The tools module contains libraries for:

 * Fitting various models to data (polynomial, Gaussian, power law, etc.)
 * Stokes-Einstein relation